 And she did; I was getting ready to go up to my son’s school to collect him when my phone rang.
 I practically dived for it – probably the only time I’ve shown even the slightest athletic ability at all – and I don’t think I heard anything after the immortal words, “… and I’m pleased to tell you …”.
 It evokes a huge emotion to me even now as I recall those words.

 I then needed to tell my son, of course – and, as of that moment, he was legally my son as much as I was his dad.
 We had already claimed each other as parent and child, but this was the absolute icing on the cake.
-He deserved to be the next to know, but I’m glad in a way that I had the news so close to the end of his school day – to try and hold that news for much longer would have been a struggled, and it’s possible I would have had to go into school and have a conversation with him there.
+He deserved to be the next to know, but I’m glad in a way that I had the news so close to the end of his school day – to try and hold that news for much longer would have been a struggle, and it’s possible I would have had to go into school and have a conversation with him there.

 The situation didn’t arise, however, as I was able to pick him up from school and bring him home at the normal time.
 A small part of me wanted to tell him there at the school gates, but I didn’t contemplate it seriously; it was too private a moment for that.
 So I was able to put on the best (only) acting job of my life; I was entirely normal at the school gates (in that I was my usual eccentric self) and we cycled home entirely as per our usual routine.

 I wish the judge and his social worker could have both seen that moment, you know; it would have personalised our story so much more than a report ever could.
-The process is as it perhaps has to be – but it still is strangely impersonal, even from people you have got to know over a period of months.
+The process is as it has to be – but it still is strangely impersonal, even from people you have got to know over a period of months.
 Our children are often oblivious to those moments, and it’s our job as parents to perhaps shield them from it to a degree, but it still weighs heavy on my shoulders.

 Being able to legally use his new name, rather than parallel running two identities (one legal, one personal), is a pleasure.
-I took my son to the dentist just the other day, and to see him smiling when I used our joint official surname was worth every bit of pain I had been through before to get to this point.
+I took my son to the dentist just the other day, and to see him smiling when I used our joint surname was worth every bit of pain I had been through before to get to this point.

 He is my son; fully, legally, and officially – but emotionally, we’ve been a family a lot longer than that.